Take the mystery out of life insurance with our beginners’ guide, then run your comparison quotes to find the right deal for you.

 As the name suggests it will paid out regardless of age, but thus can improve quite expensive, also in terms of cover levels you need more before and less after retirement, so convertible term life insurance is typically a better and more cost-effective option.

-If you are concerned about your dependents having to fork out large amounts to the tax man in inheritance taxes after your death then, you can use whole of life insurance, the proceeds of which can be used to paid this tax and keep it in the hands of dependents.
+If you are concerned about your dependents having to fork out large amounts to the tax man in inheritance taxes after your death then, you can use whole-of-life insurance, the proceeds of which can be used to pay this tax and keep it in the hands of dependents.

 Over 50s life insurance plans